AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.Proposals.md

 The rule that exactly one `.mtlx` file appears at the root lets readers identify the package entry point without requiring a manifest.
 Other `.mtlx` files may be included in subdirectories when referenced by the root document.

-### Archive Layout Recommendations
+### Efficient Archive Layout

+Rational for the archive layout requirements (replicated from the USDZ standard) are:

-For efficient streaming, the root `.mtlx` file should be stored first in the zip archive.
-This lets a reader inspect the MaterialX graph and its referenced resources before the rest of the archive has been downloaded.
+* For efficient streaming, the root `.mtlx` file must be stored first in the zip archive (not just as the first entry in the zip table of contents).
+This lets a streaming reader inspect the MaterialX graph and its referenced resources before the rest of the archive has been downloaded.

-For efficient direct access, package writers should consider storing files without zip compression.
-This follows the same general rationale as USDZ, where uncompressed zip storage can support direct memory access to package contents.
-Many texture formats are already internally compressed, so zip compression may provide limited benefit while adding decoding overhead.

-These layout recommendations are not required for a package to be structurally valid, but they provide useful guidance for tools that create `.mtlz` files intended for web delivery, rendering, or large material libraries.
+* To enable rendering directly from .mtlz files, the resources files must be stored without no compression.
+This enables the files to be memory mapped from within the archive for direct access by renders.

+* For cache efficiency when memory mapping, it is necessary that the start of assets in the archive be aligned at 64 byte boundaries offset from the beginning of the archive.
+64 bytes is the standard cache line for current AMD64/ARM64 processors used across the industry.

 ### Command-Line Tooling